YoungFaithful/CapacityExpansion.jl/docs/src/preparing_opt_cep_data.md

 Preparing OptDataCEP
 =========
-Here, we first describe how to load provided non time-series dependent data or your non time-series dependent data as `OptDataCEP`.
+Here, we first describe how to load provided non-time-series dependent data or your non-time-series dependent data as `OptDataCEP`.
 We second describe the data types within the `OptDataCEP` and how to access it.

 ## Loading Provided Data
-`load_cep_data_provided` loads the non time-series dependent data for the `CEP` and can take the following regions:
+`load_cep_data_provided` loads the non-time-series dependent data for the `CEP` and can take the following regions:
 - `GER`: Germany
 - `CA`: California
 - `TX`: Texas